Inari Ōkami: Inari pilgrimage

 Like many other places of spiritual prominence, many practitioners of Shinto, especially Inari worship, take pilgrimage to Inari Mountain at the Fushimi Inari Shrine in Kyoto.
 Unlike other religions however, pilgrimage to and around the Fushimi Inari Shrine is the only standardized pilgrimage despite having some 40,000 shrines across Japan.
 This is in part due to the personalization Inari practitioners tend to have towards Inari as described above.
-"They have little reason to worship some other form in another place, which may even be seen as someone else's Inari," says Karen A. Smyers.
+According to Karen A. Smyers, "They have little reason to worship some other form in another place, which may even be seen as someone else's Inari".

 The pilgrimage begins starting "at the foot of the mountain, in the midst of elegant red buildings house the five kami of Fushimi Inari Shrine and a number of other deities."
-Visitors need to first rinse their mouths and wash their hands, a means to symbolically purify one's self before becoming near the kami.
-The many red torii that Fushimi is known for is the main gateway to convey that one is entering a sacred space.
-Along the way through these torii and up the mountain, one will find various rock altars, tea houses, waterfalls, and many cedar trees, which symbolizes Inari's "manifestation in the grandeur of nature."
-Upon reaching the peak, one "passes the place associated with the miraculous assistance of Inari in forging the emperor's sword."
+Visitors need to first rinse their mouths and wash their hands, a means to symbolically purify oneself before becoming near the kami.
+The many red torii that Fushimi is known for are the main gateway to convey that one is entering a sacred space.
+Along the way through these torii and up the mountain, one will find various rock altars, tea houses, waterfalls, and many cedar trees, which symbolizes Inari's "manifestation in the grandeur of nature".

+Upon reaching the peak, one "passes the place associated with the miraculous assistance of Inari in forging the emperor's sword".
 Then the pilgrim has a steady descent down the mountain and returns to the regular world outside of the sacred space.
 Despite this pathway, there is actually "no fixed route one must take through the thousands of sacred sites on the mountain, and pilgrims and groups tend to develop their own sacred histories, worshipping at the sites that are invested with particular meaning to them."
 Furthermore, "each version of the pilgrimage is a kind of musical improvisation on the theme of Inari."

 Many traditions are also associated with Inari pilgrimage: